 Second New Deal

-Despite the best efforts of President Roosevelt and his cabinet, however, the Great Depression continued – the nation’s economy continued to wheeze; unemployment persisted; and people grew angrier and more desperate.
+Despite the best efforts of President Roosevelt and his cabinet, however, the Great Depression continued.
+Unemployment persisted, the economy remained unstable, farmers continued to struggle in the Dust Bowl and people grew angrier and more desperate.

 So, in the spring of 1935, Roosevelt launched a second, more aggressive series of federal programs, sometimes called the Second New Deal.